 Maryland, Argonne scientists team up to study nanoparticles in polymers

 Polymers — large, chain-like molecules — are everywhere.
 Some occur naturally in living organisms; for example, proteins and the nucleic acids in DNA are polymers.
 Other polymers are synthetic: Think nylon, Teflon and epoxy.
 In recent years, scientists made the groundbreaking discovery that adding nanoparticles to a polymer created a lightweight yet strong material with applications for many industries.
 However, researchers have yet to fully understand the role nanoparticles play in polymers.

-Scientists at Argonne partnered with researchers from the U.S. Department of Commerce’s National Institute of Standards and Technology (Gaithersburg) and the University of Maryland, College Park (UMD) to study the motion of silica nanoparticles in a polymer melt.
+Scientists at Argonne partnered with researchers from the U.S. Department of Commerce’s National Institute of Standards and Technology in Gaithersburg and UMD to study the motion of silica nanoparticles in a polymer melt.
 Using X-ray photon correlation spectroscopy at Argonne’s Advanced Photon Source (APS), the team dispersed the nanoparticles in polyethylene oxide and was able to follow the motion of the nanoparticles within the polymer melt.
 The findings promise to change current thinking about how nanoparticles move within and reinforce polymer composites.

 The APS is a DOE Office of Science User Facility.